ADVANTAGE BUILDER: HYOUNG CHON-YEUN

 GOING BACK TO FOUNDATIONS

 Hyoung’s current passion is CBRE’s Asia Pacific Network (APN).
 In less than a year as chairperson of the membership committee, she grew APN more than four-fold to 300 people.
-Hyong’s mentor, Bill Power, died a few years after hiring her in 1998.
+Hyong’s mentor, Bill Powell, died a few years after hiring her in 1998.
 His impact left a profound impression on Hyong who decided to give back and serve as a mentor herself.
 “I made up my mind to grow the APN network and be that mentor for young professionals.
 APN is still a young diversity group; however, it will make a tremendous contribution to enhance CBRE’s RISE values”.
 Outside of work, Hyoung enjoys traveling with her sister, visiting historic churches and missions.

 “If you want to advise your clients and protect their wealth you have to have an informed perspective.”